LuisTorres262/Creating-a-Virtual-Machine/README.md

 15.)
 You should be taken inside the Virtual Machine, if you used the labuser name, it should log you into the Virtual Machine as "labuser", you'll then see a prompt asking you to check and uncheck some things, for this experiment uncheck all and hit accept.
-17.)
-You're now inside a virtual machine!
-Now remember I selected Sweden as my Virtual Machine location.
-What do you think my Google would look like?
-Boom!
-Because I set my Virtual Machine location to Sweden it acts as a computer connected to a network in Sweden!
-Pretty cool right?